 The rest of the day is yours to relax.
 This evening, you’ll gather for a Welcome Dinner in the hotel.

 Explore Dublin’s treasures, including Trinity College and the Book of Kells

 After an Irish breakfast, set out for a special day discovering Dublin’s main sights, including the lush greenery of the city’s beloved Phoenix Park — home to 1,750 acres of woodlands, lakes, historic buildings, and its own herd of wild fallow deer.

 Next, visit prestigious Trinity College, home of the Book of Kells, Ireland’s precious medieval artifact.
 One of many Irish treasures, this illuminated manuscript of the four gospels dates back to around 800 AD.
 The 1916 Proclamation of the Irish Republic and the Brian Boru harp, a national symbol of Ireland featured on the Guinness label, also reside at the college.

 You’ll also visit Dublin Castle, a 13th-century manse erected on the site of a Viking settlement, which is now a primary building for government and administrative purposes.
 Lunch is on your own, followed by an afternoon at leisure to explore Dublin independently.

-Dublin at leisure, your choice of tours, then embark the Ocean Explorer
+Take your choice of tours in Dublin before embarking the Ocean Explorer

 A morning at leisure offers you some free time to get out and explore more of Dublin’s sights, including outstanding museums like the National Gallery of Ireland, the Irish Museum of Modern Art, or all things Ireland at the National Museum of Ireland.
 Enjoy lunch on your own and soak in as much as you can — this afternoon you’ll have your choice of tours before later embarking the Ocean Explorer.